 There are several ways to go about preventing or at the very least, lessening the potential effects of a whiplash-like accident / injury. one of the most effective would be driving a vehicle that is highly rated in crash tests.
 What is the safest vehicle on the road today?
 Without a doubt, the Volvo and Saab brands have out-performed every other auto maker in the market today as far as safety is concerned.
 However, there are a number of things you can do to protect yourself besides trading your Chevy in for a Volvo.

-The information herein on "Whiplash Injuries Explained" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Whiplash Injuries Explained" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.